JuliaAstro/SAOImageDS9.jl/docs/src/starting.md

 ```

 will import the symbol `DS9` which can be used to prefix all methods
-available in `SAOImageDS9`.
+available in `SAOImageDS9` instead of the full package name which can be a bit tedious in interactive sessions.
 If you prefer another prefix, say `sao`,
 you can do:

 ```julia